Alberto Sadde

 The first thing to consider when setting up shortcuts is to decide on a modifier key.
 A modifier key is a key that you hold down while pressing another key to perform a specific action.
 The most common modifier keys are CMD, OPT, CTRL and SHIFT.
 These are fine but you might end up with conflicts with other apps or system shortcuts.

-To avoid any conflicts I use a Hyper key (Shift+Control+Alt+Command) mapped to the CAPS LOCK which I seldom use for anything else and is conveniently placed in the home row of the keyboard.
+To avoid any conflicts I use a Hyper key The Hyper Key is a modifier key found on the Space Cadet Keyboard (Shift+Control+Alt+Command) mapped to the CAPS LOCK I use Karabiner Elements to map this key which I seldom use for anything else and is conveniently placed in the home row of the keyboard.

 My shortcuts look like this: